- Requirements for All Applicants

 We accept official e-transcripts delivered securely by your institution or their service partner through:

 Note: e-transcripts with an expiration date should not be submitted to the Graduate School Admissions office during the months of April or May—our office needs to prioritize visa document production during this time and cannot guarantee we will be able to retrieve your documents before your order expires.

 If you do not have time to submit your documents before the semester starts, you may bring them in person to Graduate School Orientation or to the Graduate School’s Student Services Office, 143 Caldwell Hall, immediately upon your arrival on campus.
 Delivering your academic records in person could cause delays in their processing and your ability to register for your first semester.

 CollegeNET’s CertiFile Service is currently only available to international students.
-Complete details can be found in the required Admission Supplement for International Students.
-Most admitted international students receive an email with a link to the Admission Supplement form within 24 hours of accepting their offer of admission.
+Complete details can be found in the required Admission Supplement for International Students or through your ApplyWeb activity page.
+Most admitted international students receive an email with a link to the Admission Supplement form shortly after accepting their offer of admission.